 The Board consists solely of non-executive Directors.
-Ben Larkin is the Chairman and Lyn Goleby is the Senior Independent Director and chairman of the Audit and Risk Committee.
-All Directors are non-executive and day-to-day management responsibilities are subcontracted to the Manager.
+Fiona Wollocombe is the Chairman and Thomas Chambers is the Senior Independent Director and the chairman of the Audit and Risk Committee.
+All Directors are non-executive and day-to-day management responsibilities are sub-contracted to the Manager.
+On 31 December 2022, John Chiplin retired as a Director of the Company for personal reasons.
+The Board will continue to act independently of the Manager and the Directors consider that the size of the Board is adequate to meet the Company's current needs.
+As part of its succession planning, the Board plans to undertake a recruitment process and intends to appoint a new Director during the year.